xraypy/xraylarch/doc/tutorial/builtins.rst

 Tutorial: Builtin Functions
 =====================================================

-Larch has several built in functions, most of these copied from Python.
+Larch has several general built-in functions for basic manipulation of data and programming needs.
+Many of these are copied directly from Python, but several are Larch-specifc.
+Note that the advanced math and scientific functions are not listed here, but elsewhere in the documentation.

 Builtin data values
 ==========================